rabbitfighter81/colors/README.md

 # colors
-An ionic app that lets you play with colors, design swatches, and themes, as well as keep mtrack of favorties
+An ionic app that lets you play with colors, design swatches, and themes, as well as keep track of favorites